eslint/eslint/docs/src/extend/custom-processors.md

 2. Add a `supportsAutofix: true` property to the processor.

-TODO: i don't understand what this next paragraph means

 You can have both rules and custom processors in a single plugin.
 You can also have multiple processors in one plugin.
 To support multiple extensions, add each one to the `processors` element and point them to the same object.